-4.1 Using the "Big Three" Programs
+4.1 Using the 'Big Three' Programs

-The commonest use of the package involves one of the "Big Three" programs: Fission, Fusion, and TwoToTwo.
-The user need only enter the core of the SQL command: the prefix "select \ from 'table", where 'table' matches the particular program, is automatically prepended.
+The commonest use of the package involves one of the 'Big Three' programs: Fission, Fusion, and TwoToTwo.
+The user need only enter the core of the SQL command and the prefix 'select from 'table', where 'table' matches the particular program, will be automatically prepended.
 For the original Parkhomov tables, 'table' may variously be FissionAll, FusionAll and TwoToTwoAll.
 For the extended tables, it will be FissionAllNewPlus, FusionAllNewPlus and TwoToTwoAllNewPlus.
 These are automatically applied once the user selects which of the two reaction table sets to be used.

-One example is:
+One user example is:

-Click on the "Fission" link from the main menu.
+Click on the 'Fission' link from the main menu.
 Leave all default settings and enter this (minus the double quotes) into the core command box: